Downing College welcomes Executive MBA (EMBA) students

 Formal Hall is held on Wednesday, Friday and Sunday evenings from 7.30 pm to 9.00 pm during Term only.
 These times are subject to revision; please check the notice board outside the Hall [or the College website].
 On these days you may choose to dine at Formal Hall instead of using the cafeteria service.
 Formal Hall is a fixed-price, fixed-menu formal dinner with waiter/waitress service.
 It is an occasion for junior members to bring in students from other colleges, and other visitors, as guests.
 Further information can be found here.
 Please note, an academic gown must be worn by members of the University at Formal Hall.
 You must book in advance via UpayChilli if you have a College account.
 If you have not opted for a College account then please book and make payment directly with the Catering Department.

 You are allocated a pigeonhole in the Porters’ Lodge so that any post addressed to you at Downing College will be placed here.
-If you wish your post to be forwarded to your residential address, please notify the Deputy Head Porter, Mr Dave Mahoney.
+If you wish your post to be forwarded to your residential address, please notify the Deputy Head Porter.
 The cost of postage will be added to your College bill if you have opted for a College account.
 Alternatively, this service must be paid for in advance.

-Your Graduate Tutor at Downing College will be Dr Jay Stock (2017 cohort).
-Tutors are responsible for the general welfare of their students and represent them in official contacts with the central administration of the University.
+You will be assigned a Graduate Tutor at Downing College.
+Graduate Tutors are responsible for your general welfare and will represent you in official contacts with the central administration of the University.
+You will find out which Tutor you have been allocated as part of the College online Induction and Registration process.

 Director of Studies

-The College Director of Studies (the Fellow of Downing College – or other senior member of the university - who is responsible for overseeing a student’s academic studies) for Management Studies at Downing College is Professor Bart Lambrecht.
+The College Director of Studies (a Fellow of Downing College, or other senior member of the university who is responsible for overseeing a student’s academic studies) for Management Studies at Downing College is Professor Bart Lambrecht.

 Downing College MCR Events and Facebook